IBM/db2sock-ibmi/README.md

     } s;
 } ILEpointer;

+gcc code tip unsigned long long ...

 gcc bug cast to unsigned long long not work (bad sign extend), therefore we also need cast ulong to match size of pointer 32/64 arglist->ohnd.s.addr = (ulong) ohnd; /* silly gcc compiler */

+xlc no longer supported ...

+When using xlc, use options -qldbl128 -qalign=natural.
+Missing these options will result in ILE DB2 call failures.
+See /usr/include/as400_types.h, type ILEpointer (quadword align compiler issues).

 extra stuff i use ...